 What will it cost?

-The fee for this 10-week in-depth hands-on and academic medieval goldwork embroidery course will be €725 (+ VAT-rate applicable in your country of residence when you are in the EU all others pay duty when the parcel is delivered).
-We will work with REAL goldthreads.
+The fee for this in-depth hands-on and academic medieval goldwork embroidery course will be €875.
+We will work with REAL gold threads.
 This includes a full kit but excludes shipping fees.
 The full course fee needs to be paid upon registration.
-The course fee is non-refundable.
-Due to the pandemic, your kit ships soon after registration to make sure it arrives in time.
-Therefore cancellations cannot be honoured.
+The course fee is non-refundable after your kit has shipped.

 Questions?